Rumpunzel/rpg-thingy/characters/traits.md

 The sign of a good Crucible is that whenever you find yourself in a moment of peace and quiet, you can look at your character sheet, and it tears you back into chaos and adventure, most likely against your better judgement.

-Just as your character's Crucible, their Fire always has a rating of at least **2.**
+Just as your character's Crucible, their Pyre always has a rating of at least **2.**

-## The Path of Fire
+## The Path of Pyre

-As you can see, the same phrase can be used either as a Crucible or a Fire, though its meaning drastically shifts.
+As you can see, the same phrase can be used either as a Crucible or a Pyre, though its meaning drastically shifts.
 As a Crucible, `"The traitor who killed my father must die."` is a goal your character has that they will either fulfill or die trying.
-As a Fire, it is meant to be challenged as the story progresses.
+As a Pyre, it is meant to be challenged as the story progresses.
 Does he indeed deserve to die?
 What did my father do that he was betrayed and murdered?
 Am I at fault for my father's death?
-These are all questions that only result from a Fire, for they are meant to be challenged, not from a Crucible.
+These are all questions that only result from a Pyre, for they are meant to be challenged, not from a Crucible.

 The Crucible is what contains your story.
 It is what will drive them to press on when everything else tells them to give in.
 It is the core of their identity to hold onto when things get tough.

-The Fire is what boils underneath the surface, which brings chaos and unrest to what the Crucible tries to contain.
+The Pyre is what boils underneath the surface, which brings chaos and unrest to what the Crucible tries to contain.
 It molds the story which you will experience to forge the gauntlet your character will have to endure.

-Your character's Fire aches to be resolved and throughout play.
+Your character's Pyre aches to be resolved and throughout play.
-When you do, kindle a new Fire or retire your character, as they have arrived at the end of their journey.
+When you do, kindle a new Pyre or retire your character, as they have arrived at the end of their journey.

-You will find that Fire takes one of three paths.
+You will find that Pyre takes one of three paths.

 ### Reborn from the Ashes

-You face the Fire, and it reveals the truths you held dear to be but shadows leading you astray.
+You face the Pyre, and it reveals the truths you held dear to be but shadows leading you astray.
 It burns away your false convictions, your delusions, and you emerge anew.

 Adjust your Crucible to reflect the lesson your character has learned.

 ### Tempered in the Flame

-You followed the Fire, and it led you where you would have never thought you could have arrived at all.
+You followed the Pyre, and it led you where you would have never thought you could have arrived at all.
 You were right all along, through all the trials and tribulations.

-Incorporate your Fire into your Crucible as your characters embraces who they were always meant to be and forges truth out of dreams.
+Incorporate your Pyre into your Crucible as your characters embraces who they were always meant to be and forges truth out of dreams.

 ### Burnt and Scarred

-When you looked upon the raging Fire, everything screamed within you.
+When you looked upon the raging Pyre, everything screamed within you.
 When you touched it, it burnt you with scars you will carry until the end of your days.
 No more.
 Not ever again.
 There is no sense in any of this.

-Replace your Crucible with your Fire as your character doubles down on their delusions and false convictions and forges truth out of nightmares.
+Replace your Crucible with your Pyre as your character doubles down on their delusions and false convictions and forges truth out of nightmares.

 ## The Goal